Using the Criteria API to Create Queries

 The following query uses the

-attribute is null:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class); Root<Pet> pet = cq.from(Pet.class); cq.where(pet.get(Pet_.color).isNull());
+Expression.isNull method to find all pets where the color attribute is null:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class); Root<Pet> pet = cq.from(Pet.class); cq.where(pet.get(Pet_.color).isNull());

 The following query uses the

-method to find all brown and black pets:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class); Root<Pet> pet = cq.from(Pet.class); cq.where(pet.get(Pet_.color).in("brown", "black"));
+Expression.in method to find all brown and black pets:CriteriaQuery<Pet> cq = cb.createQuery(Pet.class);

 The

-method can also check whether an attribute is a member of a collection.
+in method can also check whether an attribute is a member of a collection.

 The

-interface defines additional methods for creating expressions.
+CriteriaBuilder interface defines additional methods for creating expressions.
 These methods correspond to the arithmetic, string, date, time, and case operators and functions of JPQL.
-Table 40-2 shows conditional methods you can use with CriteriaBuilder
+Table 40-2 shows conditional methods you can use with CriteriaBuilder objects.

 Table 40-2 Conditional Methods in the CriteriaBuilder Interface

-Conditional Method | Description |
+| Conditional Method | Description |

 equal |